VoxeveR/pacman-x8086-assembly/README.md

 ## 1. General Info
-This project is a university assignment for the Operating Systems Architecture class.
-It is a re-creation of the classic Pac-Man game fully implemented in 8086 Assembly in TEXT-MODE.
+This project is a re-creation of the classic Pac-Man game fully implemented in 8086 Assembly in TEXT-MODE.
 The game aims to simulate the nostalgic gameplay of the original Pac-Man, while providing an opportunity to work with low-level programming and system architecture concepts.
 The game runs in a terminal environment using text characters to represent game elements.

 ## Project Contains:
 - **Sound Effects:** Basic sound effects, like when Pac-Man eats a pellet or is caught by a ghost.